RadarPLM: Adapting Pre-trained Language Models for Marine Radar Target Detection by Selective Fine-tuning: Experiments

 \subsection{Analysis of the Effect of Hyperparameters on Experimental Results}

-We first investigate the impact of patch size on RadarLLM's performance.
-The results of the ablation study are summarized in Table~\ref{Patch}.
-Using a patch size of 48 achieves the highest detection rate, outperforming configurations with smaller (32) and larger (64) patch sizes.
-These results highlight the importance of selecting an appropriate patch size to optimize the performance of RadarLLM.
+In this section, the effect of patch size on RadarPLM performance is evaluated, and the results are provided in Table~\ref{tab:RadarLLM_comparison}.
+Among the evaluated settings, a patch length of 48 yields the highest detection rate, surpassing both smaller (32) and larger (64) patch configurations.
+This observation underscores the critical role of appropriate patch granularity in achieving optimal performance.

-We then investigate the impact of the number of GPT2 layers on RadarLLM's performance.
-Our ablation study on GPT2 layer configurations is presented in Table~\ref{Layer}.
+In addition, we analyze the effect of varying the number of GPT-2 encoder layers.
+The ablation results for different layer configurations are also summarized in Table~\ref{tab:RadarLLM_comparison}.
 Activating four GPT2 layers achieves the highest detection rate, outperforming both shallower configurations and deeper ones.
-These results highlight two key observations: (1) a model with insufficient layers fails to fully leverage the cross-modal transfer capabilities of the language model, while excess layers suffer from overfitting due to the task-irrelevant network parameters in deeper layers.
+These results highlight two key observations: (1) a model with insufficient layers fails to fully leverage the parameter transfer capabilities of the PLM, while excess layers suffer from overfitting due to the task-irrelevant parameters in deeper layers.
 (2) Although utilizing more GPT2 layers significantly increases the scale of model parameters, the impact on inference latency is minimal.
-Specifically, the inference speed of GPT2(8) remains approximately 91\% of that of GPT2(0), as the inherent inference acceleration of the GPT architecture mitigates the computational overhead introduced by deeper layers.
+Specifically, the inference speed of GPT2 (8) remains approximately 91\% that of GPT2 (0), as the inherent inference acceleration of the GPT architecture mitigates the computational overhead introduced by deeper layers.